-Provisions for asset retirement obligations, to prepare for obligations to remove improvements from buildings related to offices and data centers under real estate lease contracts, are the estimated amount of payments in the future based on historical experience.
+Provisions for asset retirement obligations, to prepare for obligations to remove improvements from buildings under real estate lease contracts, as offices and data centers are the estimated amount of payments in the future based on historical experience.
 The outflow of economic benefits in the future is expected principally in a period after one year from the end of each fiscal year, but the timing could be affected by future business plans.